Follow us on social

 Before he became Pope, Cardinal Jorge Mario Bergoglio had a long-standing interest in Cuba.
 After Pope John Paul II’s visit, the cardinal wrote a short book entitled, Dialogues between John Paul II and Fidel Castro.
 Its central theme, which would become a central theme of Vatican diplomacy under Francis, was the need for dialogue and mutual understanding between adversaries.
 Through this “culture of encounter,” he believed, people could come to have compassion for one another, to see each other as children of God.

 This was the philosophy he brought to Cuba on his 2015 trip and to his meetings with Raúl and Fidel Castro.
-His tumultuous welcome by the Cuban people helped consolidate a constructive, albeit wary, modus vivendi between the government and Church.
+His ardent welcome by the Cuban people helped consolidate a constructive, albeit wary, modus vivendi between the government and Church.
 The party newspaper Granma called it “one of the greatest rapprochements between the Catholic Church and the nation, based on a relationship of mutual respect and sensitivity.”

 The result was greater tolerance for the Cuban church and an expanded role for the church’s charitable social work, which the government had previously resisted.